jivxjp/guide/docs/planning/essential-documents.md

 sidebar_position: 2
 ---

-# The pilgrim’s pack: a grounded guide to your pre-arrival documents for Japan
+# The Pilgrim’s Pack: A Grounded Guide to Your Pre-Arrival Documents for Japan

 ## The paper path: not a hurdle, but a rite